Senja20/mol-3022-front-end-application/README.md

 # MOL3022 - Front End - Signal Peptide

 The project is the front the part of a signal peptide prediction project in the "MOL3022 - Bioinformatics - Method Oriented Project" course.
 The application is taking data (protein strings) and is sending those string to the backend where it uses those to make predictions, then the application displays the results to the user.
+The application is implemented for pre-processing of data which allows the user to find out if a protein sequence has a peptide or not.
+The results will allow the users to separate the data into sequences with and without signal peptide.
+The project depends the backend called `MOL3022-bioinformatics-project`.
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started